Yanis-Bouchelaghem/LearningGLFW/README.md

 # Learning GLFW without losing your sanity

-This is a self-contained, pre-configured Visual Studio project for using GLFW 3.3.8 and GLAD.
+This is a self-contained, pre-configured Visual Studio project for using GLFW 3.3.8, GLM 0.9.9.8 and GLAD.

 No GLFW or GLAD installation and no external dependencies required.
 Everything is ready.